Investment Casting Materials for Custom Metal Parts

 Heat-resistant and wear-resistant steel part

-Heat-Resistant and Wear-Resistant Steel Investment Casting Materials
+Heat-Resistant Steel Investment Casting Materials

 Typical Advantages

-1. Suitable for high-temperature service
+1. Suitable for elevated temperature service

-2. Better resistance to abrasion and wear
+2. Better resistance to heat-related working conditions

 Typical Applications